Video Games: Virtual Immersion and Localization

 In Other Worlds

 Many pieces of art and entertainment, like literary works, movies, or paintings, depict worlds in such a way that readers or spectators feel like they are in that world.
 This phenomenon is called immersion, and it’s also part of the experience of playing video games.
-We will outline here how immersion works in different narratives and in video games in particular, and how localization gets involved in this game of make-believe.
+We will outline here how immersion works in different narratives and video games in particular, and how localization gets involved in this game of make-believe.

 Basically, solid world-building is the foundation for the audience to navigate comfortably in a fictional world.
 The fictional world has to be coherent, habitable, understandable, and a space that enables characters to act or interact with other characters or objects.